How to Propose a Sequence or a Course

 Expectations for Honors Courses

-The Honors program encourages submission of course proposals for team-taught sequences, stand-alone courses, and Honors Junior Seminars that help advance the mission of the Frederick Meijer Honors College.
+The Honors program encourages submission of course proposals for team-taught sequences, stand-alone disciplinary courses, and Honors Junior Seminars that help advance the mission of the Frederick Meijer Honors College.
 Honors courses should be constructed and facilitated with the goal of helping students achieve these skills and dispositions, and the ability to make connections across disciplines.
 Honors courses may involve more extensive reading, deeper analysis, and/or greater research, but students should always know why they are being challenged—courses should not simply add work for work’s sake.
-As you design your course, Faculty can and should expect Honors students to perform at a high level, but the grading expectations should not be significantly different from a non-Honors course.
+As you design your course, you can and should expect Honors students to perform at a high level, but the grading expectations should not be significantly different from a non-Honors course.
 Honors courses should be challenging and engaging, and students who rise to the challenge and engage earnestly with course material should do well.

 Distinguishing Features of Honors Courses